Guest Post by Willis Eschenbach

 We were put in a big cell.
 No windows, kind of dark.
 We waited for hours and hours.
 Waiting bothered some people a lot, they walked and paced, rattled the bars.
 I’d been locked in rooms like that before in the nuthouse, so I knew waiting of old, waiting was a good friend of mine, I could wait with the best of them.
 One by one people left the room to go before the Judge.
 None came back.
 We had no idea of our fate.

 Twenty days?
 We’d figured on getting five days like the last bunch … and since that day was December 13th, that meant we wouldn’t see freedom until the second of January.
-We’d miss both Christmas and New Years.
-Pinche cabrón, I hadn’t planned on that, but there it was, my choices were dig it or bitch about it, and besides, no sacrifice was too great because we were making such a difference, it just made us more noble.
+We’d miss both Christmas and New Year.
+Pinche cabrón, I hadn’t planned on that, but there it was.
+My choices were either to dig it or bitch about it, and besides, no sacrifice was too great because we were making such a difference.
+It just made us more noble.
 Plus any mathematician could tell you, if we stayed in twenty days we’d make four times the difference that the folks made who stayed five days … of course, that had been zero difference, but we were comforted by the thought that we’d do four times as much.

 So I reset my mental retirement clock, my next retirement wouldn’t be in time for Christmas, no, no. I reset for twenty days.
 No problem, I’d done months inside, I could do twenty days “standing on my head” as they say.